fochlac/cypress-devserver-esbuild/README.md

 # esbuild-dev-server

-minimal esbuild dev server for usage with cypress component tests
+Minimal esbuild dev server for usage with cypress component tests.
+Tests are packaged as esm-bundles and delivered via a tiny express server.

 ## Usage
 ```